-Many people that live in the mid-west are familiar with sudden changes in air temperature, usually associated with a passing cold front or the cool downburst of a thunderstorm.
+Many people that live in the mid-west are familiar with sudden changes in air temperature.
+They are usually associated with a passing cold front or the cool down-burst of a thunderstorm.
 However, on rare occasions, the air temperature can rapidly increase due to a phenomenon called a heat burst.
 Within a matter of minutes the wind speeds can exceed 65 mph and the air temperature can increase by 20°F or more.
-As strange as that sounds, these events almost always occur late at night or in the very early morning hours.
+As strange as that sounds, they are well documented (see bottom of article).
+Even more intriguing, these events almost always occur late at night or in the very early morning hours.

 If order for this strange event to occur, all the right ingredients must get mixed together at just the right time.
 First, rain from a decaying thunderstorm must fall through a layer of very dry air, which by itself is uncommon.
 Second, as the rain falls through the drier air, it must evaporate and cool rapidly.
-This creates a localized pocket of very dense cool air that is much heavier than its surroundings.
+This creates a localized blob of very dense cool air that is much heavier than its surroundings.
 Because the air is heavier than its surroundings, it rapidly descends through the atmosphere towards the ground below.
-Third, as the air descends, it warms due to compression, but it must have sufficient downward momentum that it overshoots the atmospheric equilibrium (warm air rises, hot air rises even faster).
-Fourth, even after warming, the descending air must still have enough downward momentum to reach the ground, whereby it spreads out like a pancake.
+Third, as the blob of cold air descends, it warms due to compression.
+However, it must have sufficient downward momentum that it overshoots the atmospheric equilibrium (warm air rises, hot air rises even faster).
+When the air hits the ground, it spreads out like a pancake.
 Those in the area will experience strong winds and a rapid increase in temperature.

 - Grand Island, Nebraska, 11 June 2013: Temperature jumped from 74.2°F (23.4°C) to 93.7°F (34.3°C) in the 15 minutes between 2:57 and 3:12 AM.